 From 1993 until 2000, the Yaebyangus directed House of Grace, a home for girls at risk in Chiang Rai, Thailand.
 During their seven years as directors, Aje and Nancy carefully nurtured the development of this home.
 Initially, it served a small group of 25 girls and grew to become the vibrant home for 100+ young women that it is today.
 In 2000, they successfully turned over the management of House of Grace to its competent staff, many of whom grew into their leadership potential within House of Grace.
 In addition to managing the home, Aje opened an Akha Bible school in Burma, began monthly training for Akha pastors and translated and created material for the Akha churches, including “The Jesus Film.”
 Meanwhile, Nancy increased her knowledge of counseling and inner healing ministry, beginning with Jack Frost’s Experiencing Father’s Embrace series.
 She then studied Theophostic prayer counseling and, later, the Immanuel Process.
 She is known to her hundreds of spiritual children as “Ma Nancy.”

-In November 2000, two American businessman visited Thailand to learn more about Aje and Nancy’s vision of working among the Akha through building an orphanage and a Bible school on the same compound.
-During this visit these men committed to purchase five acres of land located six miles southwest of Chiang Rai in order to fulfill the dream.
+In November 2000, two American businessmen visited Thailand to learn more about Aje and Nancy’s vision of working with the Akha through building an orphanage and a Bible school on the same compound.
+During this visit, these men committed to purchase five acres of land located six miles southwest of Chiang Rai in order to fulfill the dream.
 In January 2001, the land was purchased and several months later the Yaebyangus traveled to the States to form their board of directors and file the paperwork to establish Akha Outreach Services (AOS) as a non-profit organization.
 Read the History of Akha Outreach Foundation here.

-Dr. Aje and Nancy do not receive a salary from the Foundation, but live by faith.
+Dr. Aje and Nancy do not receive a salary from the Foundation but live by faith.
 If you would like to partner with them financially, please choose from the donation options below.